Hugh Maguire (actor)

-Hugh Joseph Maguire is an American film and television actor.
+Hugh John Maguire (April 22, 1933 – May 18, 2023) was an American film and television actor.
 He is known for playing Ed Mathews in the American sitcom television series Live-In.
 He also played the role of Hugh in fifteen episodes of Cheers.

 Maguire has guest-starred in television programs including 227, Knots Landing.
 Growing Pains, Wings and L.A.
 Law.
 He has also appeared in films such as Batman v Superman: Dawn of Justice, Vanishing on 7th Street, The Double.
 In 2021 he appeared in the film No Sudden Move.